keyboardio/Kaleidoscope/doc/DRAFT_Intro_Docs.md

  * Git repository for Kaleidoscope, which contains all the keyboardio modules: https://github.com/keyboardio/Kaleidoscope

- * Git repository for Calliope, the GUI tool for configuring the keyboardio that is still under development: https://github.com/Lepidopterarium/Chrysalis
+ * Git repository for Chrysalis the GUI tool for configuring the keyboardio that is still under development: https://github.com/Lepidopterarium/Chrysalis

 <h1>Appendix 1: Default layouts</h1>